wigginslab/lean-workbench/README.md

 Requirements
 ------------

 lean-workbench works best with Ubuntu 13/14.
+All installations and deploys must be run from a user with sudo access.

 Tech
 -----------